joe-at-startupmedia/golang-ipc/README.md

 config := &ipc.ClientConfig  {
 	Name: (string),             // the name of the queue needs to match the name of the ServerConfig (required)
 	Encryption: (bool),         // allows encryption to be switched off (bool - default is true)
-	Timeout: (time.Duration),   // duration to wait before timing out trying to connect/reconnect (default is 0 no timeout)
+	Timeout: (time.Duration),   // duration to wait while attempting to connect to the server (default is 0 no timeout)
-	RetryTimer: (time.Duration),// duration to wait before connection retry (default is 0 upon which connection timeouts will not be retried)
+	RetryTimer: (time.Duration),// duration to wait before iterating the dial loop or reconnecting (default is 1 second) }
-}
 ```

+By default, the `Timeout` value is 0 which allows the dial loop to iterate in perpetuity until a connection to the server is established.

+In scenarios where a perpetually attempting to reconnect is impractical, a `Timeout` value should be provided.
+When the connection times out, no further retries will be attempted.

+When a Client is no longer used, ensure that the `.Close()` method is called to prevent unnecessary perpetual connection attempts.

  ### Encryption